admin3514/aws-notes/README.md

 **Amazon S3 (Simple Storage Service) :** <br>
 **What is Amazon S3?** <br>
 Amazon S3 (Simple Storage Service) is an object storage service that allows you to store and retrieve any amount of data from anywhere on the internet.
-It is highly scalable, durable, and secure, making it ideal for backups, static website hosting, data lakes, and more.
+It is highly scalable, durable, and secure, making it ideal for backups, static website hosting, data lakes, and more. <br>

+✅ Amazon S3 is a region specific service. <br>

 *Key Features of S3* <br>
 ✅ Unlimited Storage – Store petabytes of data. <br>